dan-chui/Threat-Hunt-Tor-Browser-Investigation/README.md

 ## Conclusion

-This investigation demonstrates how endpoint telemetry can be used to identify the installation and use of anonymization tools such as Tor.
+This investigation demonstrates a structured SOC workflow including alert triage, investigation, severity assessment, and escalation based on endpoint telemetry.

 The activity shows a clear sequence: